 1. Get your TUM Student Card

 Each student enrolled at TUM is eligible to receive a Student Card.
-This card is your student ID at TUM.
-You can use it as a basic ticket for public transportation in and around Munich, have access to the university library and pay for lunch, snacks and beverages in the canteen and at vending machines if you load money on your card.
+This card is your student ID at TUM and enables you the access to the university library.
+Additionally, it's payment function allows you to pay for lunch, snacks and beverages in the canteen, in the caféterias and at vending machines if you load money on your card.

 After you are fully enrolled at TUM, you will receive an automatically generated e-mail by TUMonline confirming your official enrollment.